sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 Publishing to ReadTheDocs.org
 -------------------------------

 To publish the documentation on ReadTheDocs.org, you'll need an account.
 Once the account is created, it needs to be linked/connected to the your SFE GitHub account.
-This is a standard oAuth2 connection process, which is initited in the the Account -> Settings -> Connected Services section of readthedocs.org.
+This is a standard oAuth2 connection process, which is initiated in the the Account -> Settings -> Connected Services section of readthedocs.org.

 To import a project the following steps are taken:
 * First ensure the project contents are checked into GitHub and that the repository is public.